ashwinikumar-sa/graviton-multiarch-workshop/README.md

 cd graviton-multiarch-workshop
 node app.js
 ```
+### Step 4.4: Set latest version to default version for this Launch Template as well (same as Step 4.2)

 ### Step 5: Refresh the instances in ASG to use modified version of the launch template and install node.js app
 ```bash